 class will be in Fall 2019.
 The application process for the Fall 2019 class

 will open in May 2019 and will close July 15, 2019.Thank you for your interest!

 Cascadia Behavioral Healthcare’s Peer Wellness Training Program

 Do you have lived experience with mental health and/or substance issues and want to help others by becoming a peer wellness or peer support specialist?

 Ideal candidates self-identify that they have received or are receiving psychiatric services.
 Ideal candidates also have a personal understanding of mental-health recovery, a desire to help others and are committed to their own wellness and self-care.

-After completing the application process and are accepted into the program, candidates enter an intensive Oregon Health Authority approved training program at Portland State University.
-In this training program, they receive ethics and boundaries training and develop mentoring, peer counseling and individual and group wellness activity skills.
+After completing the application process and are accepted into the program, candidates enter an intensive Oregon Health Authority approved training program.
+In this training program, candidates learn:

 This training program has been approved by the Oregon Health Authority to provide certification training for traditional health workers.